HallLabs/tracy_matdb/README.md

 ### API Documentation Generation

-Move to the `tracy_matdb/docs` direcotry.
+Move to the `tracy_matdb/docs` directory.
 Then run `make` to see what format you want to make the documentation as.
     - To create an `html` version run `make html`.

 The following is an example: